 Much of the material on PAI’s web site focuses on the public health aspects of human reproduction.
 Therefore, this site is not intended for children under age 13.
-Population Action International recommends that parents directly supervise children who access this site.
+PAI recommends that parents directly supervise children who access this site.

 What Information Do We Collect From You and Why?

 We may collect information needed to contact you later.
 If we collect personal contact information (as described below), you may not access or modify it later, but you may remove it from our system.
 You may choose simply not to provide personal contact information at the point of collection.